Magnetite: Distribution of deposits

 Magnetite is sometimes found in large quantities in beach sand.
-Such black sands (mineral sands or iron sands) are found in various places, such as Lung Kwu Tan of Hong Kong; California, United States; and the west coast of the North Island of New Zealand.
+Such black sands (mineral sands or iron sands) are found in various places, such as Lung Kwu Tan in Hong Kong; California, United States; and the west coast of the North Island of New Zealand.
 The magnetite, eroded from rocks, is carried to the beach by rivers and concentrated by wave action and currents.
 Huge deposits have been found in banded iron formations.
 These sedimentary rocks have been used to infer changes in the oxygen content of the atmosphere of the Earth.

-Large deposits of magnetite are also found in the Atacama region of Chile (Chilean Iron Belt); the Valentines region of Uruguay; Kiruna, Sweden; the Tallawang Region of New South Wales; and in the Adirondack region of New York in the United States.
+Large deposits of magnetite are also found in the Atacama region of Chile (Chilean Iron Belt); the Valentines region of Uruguay; Kiruna, Sweden; the Tallawang region of New South Wales; and in the Adirondack Mountains of New York in the United States.
 Kediet ej Jill, the highest mountain of Mauritania, is made entirely of the mineral.
+In the municipalities of Molinaseca, Albares, and Rabanal del Camino, in the province of León (Spain), there is a magnetite deposit in Ordovician terrain, considered one of the largest in Europe.
+It was exploited between 1955 and 1982.
 Deposits are also found in Norway, Romania, and Ukraine.
 Magnetite-rich sand dunes are found in southern Peru.
 In 2005, an exploration company, Cardero Resources, discovered a vast deposit of magnetite-bearing sand dunes in Peru.
 The dune field covers 250 square kilometers (100 sq mi), with the highest dune at over 2,000 meters (6,560 ft) above the desert floor.
 The sand contains 10% magnetite.

 In large enough quantities magnetite can affect compass navigation.
 In Tasmania there are many areas with highly magnetized rocks that can greatly influence compasses.
 Extra steps and repeated observations are required when using a compass in Tasmania to keep navigation problems to the minimum.

 Magnetite crystals with a cubic habit are rare but have been found at Balmat, St. Lawrence County, New York, and at Långban, Sweden.
 This habit may be a result of crystallization in the presence of cations such as zinc.

 Magnetite can also be found in fossils due to biomineralization and are referred to as magnetofossils.
 There are also instances of magnetite with origins in space coming from meteorites.